VlRsMD/SOLIDLab_TMPS/README.md

 # SOLIDLab_TMPS
 Implementation of SOLID design principles.
-The report and implementation can be found in the "src" folder.
+The implementation and the report can be found in the "src" folder.